86 articles · 8 breeds · tools · topics

 Sources

-Liveweight ranges are planning figures verified May 2026 and reviewed monthly.
+Liveweight figures are planning figures verified 12 July 2026 and reviewed monthly.
 Actual farmgate price varies by location, week, pig quality, and ASF zone status.
 Always confirm with a local buyer before committing to a sale.